 Trekking poles are popular for a reason.
 They actually have a number of benefits.
 They can make your hiking easier, and they can also double to provide extra functions, like using them to pitch a tarp tent.

-Here are a few of the benefits to consider.
+Here are a few of the reasons why to use trekking poles:

 1) Reduced Muscle Soreness